DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

         * [Method Param: `VAL`][DesignDef]
         * [Method Return: `DFRET`/`RTRET`/`EDRET`][DesignDef]

-        While underneath the hood this mechanism can be quite complex, for the user the only explicit modifiers are very simple.
+        Although this mechanism can be quite complex under the hood, the explicit modifiers available to the user are straightforward.

     </div>

 ??? dfhdl "Internal Type-System Hierarchy (For Advanced Users)"
-	DFHDL brings type driven development concepts to hardware design, by creating an extensible type class hierarchy.
+	DFHDL brings type-driven development concepts to hardware design, by creating an extensible type class hierarchy.
 Any DFHDL value is a Scala object instance of the class `DFVal[T <: DFTypeAny, M <: ModifierAny]`, where `T` is the type (shape) of value and `M` is a modifier that sets additional characteristics of the DFHDL value, like if its assignable, connectable, initializable, etc.

 	![type-system](type-system-light.png#only-light)
 	![type-system](type-system-dark.png#only-dark)

-	For example, the scala value `x` which references a port declared like `#!scala val x = Boolean <> IN` has the type `DFVal[DFBool, Modifier.Dcl]`.
+	For example, the Scala value `x` which references a port declared like `#!scala val x = Boolean <> IN` has the type `DFVal[DFBool, Modifier.Dcl]`.

 ## Variable and Port Declarations {#Dcl}